Costa RicaOfficial Name: Republic of Costa Rica

 - Help you find appropriate medical care if you are the victim of violent crimes such as assault or rape.

-- Put you in contact with appropriate police authorities, and if you want us to, we can contact family members or friends.
+- Put you in contact with appropriate police authorities, and with your consent, contact family members or friends on your behalf.

 - Help you understand the local criminal justice process and direct you to local attorneys, although it is important to remember that local authorities are responsible for investigating and prosecuting crime.